Farzy/multilog-axfr/README.md

 *  BIND is a very popular DNS software and won't disappear soon,
 *  the NOTIFY message is pretty standard,

-.. this script lets you use djbdns as a slave server for BIND and not be worried by unreasonable update delays.
+This script lets you use djbdns as a slave server for BIND and not be worried by unreasonable update delays.

 Please note that this script does **not** handle all zone transfer actions, it